Section 5.6 – Cross Country State Championship

 - Transplant - T60*

-- Athletes with a Physical classification must appear on the AA Master List with an official classification status of Provisional, Review or Confirmed National Classification.
+- Athletes with a Physical classification should appear on the AA Master List with an official classification status of Provisional or Review National Classification.

-- If an association enters an Athlete in a Multi Class event but the Athlete does not appear on the AA Master List, the association is to provide the Championship Convener with verification from the governing body 14 days prior to the commencement of the NSW PSSA State Cross Country Championship that the classification has been verified and the student will appear on the AA Master List when an update occurs.
+- If an association enters an Athlete in a Multi Class event but the Athlete does not appear on the AA or SIA Master Lists, the association is to provide the Championship Convener with classification documentation from the governing body 14 days prior to the commencement of the NSW PSSA State Cross Country Championship that the classification has been verified and the student will appear on the AA Master List when an update occurs.

 (iv) Multi Class Event Structure.